microsoft/aroworkshop/_entries/03-07 networking.md

  ![UI Scale](/media/managedlab/21-ostoy-uiscale.png)

- **Step 12:** See this visually by visiting the OSToy App and seeing how many boxes you now see.
+ **Step 12:** See this visually by visiting the OSToy app and seeing how many boxes you now see.
 It should be one.